GoldenMinerNetwork/nockchain-wallet/README.md

 **3. My site password is weak — could someone change my address?**

 Setting the **v1 address** can only be done **once** and **cannot be changed**.
-If you’ve set it, no one can modify it.
+If you've set it, no one can modify it.
 If someone else has already set it, **create a new account**, **use a stronger password**, and continue mining — your rewards before height 39000 will still go to your **v0 address**.
 Before height 39000, you can also lower your withdrawal threshold to send all previous Nocks to your **v0 address**.